SEND Information Report 2018/2019

 Pupils, staff and parents are expected to listen carefully and respectfully to each other.
 Where an issue arises, parents should, in the first instance, make an appointment to speak with their child’s class teacher and seek to resolve any concerns.
 If a parent believes that their concern has not been resolved to their satisfaction or is of a more serious or sensitive nature, an appointment should be made to see the Head Teacher, who will investigate and report back on the results of the investigation.
 Where an issue is not satisfactorily resolved, parents should then take up the matter with the Chair of Governors.
 A copy of the school’s Complaints Procedure is available on request from the school.

 SEND at Foxfield

-Our Assistant Head Teacher for Inclusion and SENCo is Miss Luttrell who leads achievement and support for children with additional needs or children who are within vulnerable groups across the school.
+Our Assistant Head Teacher for Inclusion and SENCo leads achievement and support for children with additional needs or children who are within vulnerable groups across the school.
 Miss Luttrell also leads on the schools Designated Specialist Provision (DSP) “The Harbour”, as well as our recently established nurture provisions “Saplings” and “Forest” which support children in EYFS and KS1 with complex SEN needs within mainstream classes.

 If you would like to speak to Miss Luttrell please

 contact her via the school office 020 3260 7500.